-According to example \ref{2CocyclesAndCentralExts} the maximal central extension is that induced by the maximal space of super Lie algebra 2-cocycles on $\mathbb{R}^{0\vert 2}$ according to definition \ref{CEAlgebra}.
-Since $\mathbb{R}^{0\vert 2}$ is concentrated in odd degree and has trivial super Lie bracket, a 2-cocycle here is simply a symmetric bilinear form on $(\mathbb{R}^{0\vert 2})_{\mathrm{odd}} = \mathbb{R}^2$.
-There is a 3-dimensional real vector space of such.
-This shows that the underlying super-vector space of the maximal central extension is $\mathbb{R}^{3\vert 2}$.
-It remains to see that the induced super Lie bracket is that of 3d super-Minkowski.
+According to Example \ref{2CocyclesAndCentralExts}, the maximal central extension is the one induced by the all of the even super Lie algebra 2-cocycles on $\mathbb{R}^{0\vert 2}$.
+Since $\mathbb{R}^{0\vert 2}$ is concentrated in odd degree and has trivial Lie bracket, an even 2-cocycle in this case is given by a symmetric bilinear form on $\mathbb{R}^2$.
+There is a 3-dimensional real vector space of these.
+This shows that the underlying super vector space of the maximal central extension is $\mathbb{R}^{3\vert 2}$.
+It remains to check that the Lie bracket is that of 3d super-Minkowski.